Shape

 Example:

-even_odd_square = even_odd SQUARE
+even_odd_square = even_odd SQUAREstroke w shape

-with its style set to stroke with a stroke width of w
+Returns shape with its style set to stroke with a stroke width of w. w must be of the integer or float types.

 When stroke width is set to 0, a hairline stroking will be used.